Ee-Chee/Spiced-Academy-tabasco-curriculum/wk6_twitter_api/README.md

 We will be using <a href="https://developer.twitter.com/en/docs/basics/authentication/overview/application-only">Application-only authentication</a> for this project.
 In order to make requests to get data, we will first have to obtain what they call a "bearer token."
 It is the bearer token that we will use to make subsequent requests.

-Follow <a href="https://dev.twitter.com/oauth/application-only">these instructions</a> step by step to obtain your bearer token (you have to scroll down a bit past the intro stuff).
+Follow <a href="https://developer.twitter.com/en/docs/basics/authentication/overview/application-only">these instructions</a> step by step to obtain your bearer token (you have to scroll down to the section entitled "Issuing application-only requests).

 To get tweets we will use the endpoint described <a href="https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline">here</a>.
 We will want to filter the results to remove tweets that do not have links and tweets that have more than one.